-Approximately \$0.9 million of the net proceeds from this offering, based upon the assumed initial public offering price of \$17.00 per share (the midpoint of the estimated offering price range set forth on the cover page of this prospectus), may be paid to the holder of a warrant exercisable for 70,287 shares of our Series Alpha convertible preferred stock, which may be exercised or settled in cash, net of the aggregate exercise price, upon the closing of this offering.
+Approximately of the net proceeds from this offering, based upon the assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus), may be paid to the holder of a warrant exercisable for 140,575 shares of our Series Alpha convertible preferred stock, which may be exercised or settled in cash, net of the aggregate exercise price, upon the closing of this offering.

-We intend to use approximately \$10.7 million of the net proceeds from this offering to repay the outstanding principal and accrued interest on our existing loans with Silicon Valley Bank, which is the balance as of April 30, 2015, (assuming such repayment takes place in August 2015).
-Such indebtedness is being used for general corporate purposes.
+We will also use a portion of the net proceeds from this offering to repay the outstanding principal and accrued interest on our existing loans with Silicon Valley Bank.
+As of January 31, 2015, the outstanding aggregate balance of these loans and accrued interest was approximately \$11.1 million.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources - Silicon Valley Bank Credit Agreements" for a description of the current interest rates and maturity dates on our outstanding loans.